Translated by MATCHA

 While not to the same degree as Valentine's Day, White Day has its own events, with special corners in sweets shops, department stores, and supermarkets.
 If you happen to be in Japan, it's definitely something you will want to check out.

-If you received chocolate this Valentine's Day, try giving something back!
+If you received chocolate this Valentine's Day, try giving something back on March 14!